-Sewing Curves: Convex
+- Sewing Convex Curves

-A convex curve is simply a curve that faces outwards much like a circle.
-It can be commonly found on pocket edges, clutches and bag flaps.
+A convex curve is simply a curve that faces outwards, much like a circle.
+It can be commonly found on pocket edges, clutches, and bag flaps.

 The easiest way is to mark from the edge with a seam gauge or ruler in little dashes and then join them up.

-Step 2: Place your pins vertically so that you can follow the curves with minimum interference.
+Place your pins vertically so that you can follow the curves with minimum interference.
 You will need more pins than you normally do for straight seams.
-Place the heads on the outside of the curve so they are easy to remove as you go along.
+Place the heads on the outside of the curve, so they are easy to remove as you go along.
 Further reading: how to pin seams

-Step 3: The best way how to sew curves is to set your machine to a smaller stitch length.
+The best way how to sew curves is to set your machine to a smaller stitch length.
 Try a length of 2.0-2.5.
 Stitch slowly and gently guide the fabric with your fingertips.

 Keep your eyes on the marked seam line in the front.

-For gentle sewing curves, you should be able to stitch in one motion without stopping.
+- For gentle sewing curves, you should be able to stitch in one motion without stopping.

-For tight curves, you may need to stop with the needle down in the fabric, lift the presser foot, pivot the fabric and start stitching again.
+- For tight curves, you may need to stop with the needle down in the fabric, lift the presser foot, pivot the fabric, and start stitching again.
 Make multiple small adjustments rather than one large adjustment to maintain a smooth curve.
 This will also stop the fabric from wrinkling up and catching on your presser foot.

 If the curve is really tricky you could sew the hardest part by turning the hand wheel for maximum control.

-Step 5: Turn the right way out and give your curves a good press.
+Turn the right way out and give your curves a good press.

-Sewing Curves: Concave
+Sewing Curves that are Concave

 A concave curve faces inwards and can be commonly found on necklines and armholes of garments.
-Here you can see a curved neckline with facing.

-You will sew it the same way as a convex curve with the only difference being the way you clip the seam allowance.
+You will sew it the same way as a convex curve, with the only difference being the way you clip the seam allowance.
 Instead of clipping notches, you can just make little snips ending just before your stitching line.

-Give it a good press and here is how it looks.
+Give it a good press, and here is how it looks.

-How to Sew Curves that are Opposing
+How to Sew Curved Seams

-If your pattern doesn't already have a seam allowance added then now is the time to add it.
-If you add smaller 1/4 inch (6mm) seams it makes it easier to fit the curves together.
+If your pattern doesn't already have a seam allowance added, then now is the time to add it.
+If you add smaller ¼ inch (6mm) seams, it makes it easier to fit the curves together.

 Mark the center of the pieces and pin them right sides together.
 See how the rest of the curves are now facing opposite directions?

-Match and pin the ends of your pieces and then work the in between sections together.
+Match and pin the ends of your pieces and then work the in-between sections together.
 Place your pins vertically to hold the fabric in place and out of the way.
 The greater the curve, the more pins you will need.